Travel Nursing Salary & Benefits 2024

 • Sign up for rapid response posting.
 This is when a travel nursing agency will post a position that requires a very fast turnaround to begin work, similar to being “on-call” at a staffing position.

 • Work in less popular places.
-A lot of travel nurses like to travel to the beach in summer, but there are other areas that need help, and facilities are often willing to incentivize.
+Many travel nurses like to travel to the beach in summer, but other areas also need help, and facilities are often willing to incentivize.

 • Consider working in a strike zone.
 It may not be a popular choice, but hospitals that are in the middle of a strike need staffing agencies to temporarily fill nursing positions, carrying a higher wage potential for you.